 Get free financial advice

-The National Association of Student Money Advisers (NASMA) has student advisors in many universities.
+The National Association of Student Money Advisers (Nasma) has advisers in many universities – ask your institution's support team for information.
+Alternatively, local charities Citizens Advice and StepChange Debt Charity also offer free help and support.
 These can be a massive help if you're struggling financially.

 Time your train ticket booking carefully

-- Buy 12 weeks early.
 Everyone knows that if you book early, fares are cheaper.
-Yet often these disappear quickly, so to ensure a bargain, start looking about 12 weeks before.
+These often disappear quickly, so to ensure a bargain, start looking about 12 weeks before.
+This is because Network Rail must set the timetable this far in advance.

-This is because Network Rail must set the timetable 12 weeks in advance.
 Train operators commonly, though not always, release cheap advance tickets shortly after.
-It isn't often dead on 12 weeks; National Rail's future travel chart shows the latest date you can buy advance tickets for each train firm.
+It isn't often dead on 12 weeks, and some are currently trialling much further in advance – National Rail shows the latest date you can buy advance tickets for each train firm.

 Get extra help and support

-- Can't sleep?
+Can't sleep?
 Charity Nightline offers a confidential, anonymous listening and info service specifically for students.
-It operates overnight from about 8pm to 8am in 90 universities across the UK and Ireland; see its website for the number of your nearest.
-Alternatively, Samaritans offers confidential help around the clock.
+It runs overnight from about 8pm to 8am and covers over 100 universities and colleges across the UK and Ireland - see its website for how to get in touch with your nearest service.

-Investigate 'uni access funds' - poss £100s
+Investigate 'uni access funds' - it's possible to get £100s

 If you're struggling, many universities have access funds to help.
-These aren't always advertised, but it's well worth speaking to your uni to find out more, and ask for how to apply.
+These aren't always advertised, but it's well worth speaking to your uni to find out more and ask for how to apply.

-Use Money Mantras before ANY buys
+Use our Money Mantras before ANY buys

-Get the mantras on the move: To help when you're out, pop the free printable money mantra card in your wallet.
+Get the mantras on the move: To help when you're out, pop the free printable Money Mantra Card in your wallet.
 Use it to remind you to not to spend when you shouldn't.

 Beware borrowing on credit cards